 In this post, we’re going to give you the most important information to know about Star Wars: Galaxy’s Edge, also known as “Star Wars Land”—the new themed land open at Disneyland and coming to Walt Disney World’s Hollywood Studios.

-This post is mostly an informative introduction to the land.
-If you’re visiting the Disneyland land during the reservation period, we have a touring guide to Galaxy’s Edge at Disneyland.
+This post is mostly an informative introduction to the land, but we have other Galaxy’s Edge content you might be interested in:

 Star Wars Land Basics